laravel/docs/contracts.md

 <a name="contract-reference"></a>
 ## Contract Reference

-This is a reference to most Laravel Contracts, as well as their Laravel 4.x facade counterparts:
+This is a reference to most Laravel Contracts, as well as their Laravel "facade" counterparts:

 Contract  |  Laravel 4.x Facade
 ------------- | -------------